rackerlabs/support-how-to/content/how-to/rackspace-intelligence/monitoring-open-alerts-with-rackspace-intelligence/index.md

 alarms, the status of alarms, and the time each alarm was triggered.

-Sorting by status groups the most serious alarms together, which can help you to prioritize responses.
-Sorting by time reports the history of alarms in chronological or reverse-chronological order, which can help you to investigate causes and effects.
+Sorting by status groups the most serious alarms together, which can help you prioritize responses.
+Sorting by time reports the history of alarms in chronological or reverse-chronological order, which can help you investigate causes and effects.

 You can also export the list of open alerts in CSV format suitable for